shellyln/matrixcode.js-legacy/README.md

 **This project has been frozen.**

-### Now we are planning to refactor and re-implement it on [matrixcode.js Project](https://github.com/qnq777/matrixcode.js).

 # Key features
   * Render matrix codes and barcodes to canvas.
   * Render QR Code to SVG.